 A typical car insurance policy lasts for 12 months.
 That’s great if you use your car frequently, but not so great if you’re an infrequent user or only have access to a particular car for a short period of time.
 In this scenario you might only require insurance for one day, a couple of days or a couple of weeks.

-That’s where temporary car insurance comes in; enabling you to insure a car for the exact duration you require, from a minimum of one day to a maximum of 28 days, it could save you a small fortune when compared to the cost of taking out an annual policy.
+That’s where temporary car insurance comes in; enabling you to insure a car for the exact duration you require, from a minimum of one day to a maximum of 84 days, it could save you a small fortune compared to the cost of taking out an annual policy.

 Car insurance policy features

-When you buy temporary car insurance from One Call Insurance, you’ll have access to a whole host of features and benefits, these include:
+When you buy temporary car insurance through Safely Insured, you’ll have access to a whole host of features and benefits, these include:

 Fully comprehensive cover

-As standard we provide fully comprehensive temporary car insurance.
+As standard fully comprehensive temporary car insurance is provided.
 This ensures you’re covered should you be involved in an at-fault accident, fire or theft and not simply in instances where a third-party is at fault.

-We offer temporary car insurance with instant cover (subject to a 15 minute delay).
-It’s great if time is against you, we’ll even email you confirmation of your cover so you’re good to go.
+Safely Insured offer temporary car insurance with instant cover (subject to a 15 minute delay).
+It’s great if time is against you, they’ll even email you confirmation of your cover so you know you’re good to go.
 Alternatively, you can select a specific start time.